Mervyn Peake: Enlistment

 At the outbreak of World War II, he applied to become a war artist, for he was keen to put his skills at the service of his country.
 He imagined An Exhibition by the Artist, Adolf Hitler, in which horrific images of war with ironic titles were offered as "artworks" by the Nazi leader.
 Although the drawings were bought by the British Ministry of Information, Peake's application was turned down and he was conscripted into the Army, where he served first with the Royal Artillery, then with the Royal Engineers.
 He began writing Titus Groan at this time.

 In April 1942, after his requests for commissions as a war artist – or even leave to depict war damage in London – had been consistently refused, he suffered a nervous breakdown and was sent to Southport Hospital.
 That autumn he was taken on as a graphic artist by the Ministry of Information for a period of six months to work on propaganda illustrations.
 The next spring he was invalided out of the Army.
 In 1943 he was commissioned by the War Artists' Advisory Committee, WAAC, to paint glassblowers at the Chance Brothers factory in Smethwick where cathode ray tubes for early radar sets were being produced.
 Peake was next given a full-time, three-month WAAC contract to depict various factory subjects and was also asked to submit a large painting showing RAF pilots being debriefed.
-Some of these paintings are on permanent display in Manchester Art Gallery whilst other examples are in the Imperial War Museum collection.
+Some of these paintings are on permanent display in Manchester Art Gallery, while other examples are in the Imperial War Museum collection.